rpsingh2/dlsd/code/7/README.md

    1 ,           de ,      50  ,     8 (           *   |              ), 0.45,  0.46,  0.50,  0.53,  0.55
 ```

-From the table above we can see that Simulated Annealing on average takes the most amount of runs to make meaningful gains in terms of minimizing its objectives.
+From the table above it is clear that Simulated Annealing on average takes the most amount of runs to make meaningful gains in terms of minimizing its objectives.
 Max Walksat and Differential Evolution on average take only 10 eras to finish execution while Simulated Annealing finishes in 26 eras.

 The bottom chart shows the overall change in the initial and ending population objectives using CDOM.
 In with this measurement, the higher the value the better.
 As you can see, Differenetial Evolution ened up having on average the best result for CDOM loss.